 Organisations are increasingly being asked to give an account of their work in terms of outcomes and outputs.
 Churches are no different.
-The presence and actions of a church have outcomes and outputs on those around them, but these can very often go unnoticed and can easily be undervalued.
-Community Needs Assessments, or Community Audits are a useful way in which churches can find out about their communities so that they can better serve them, as well as evaluate the impact they already have on their locality.
+The presence and actions of a church have an impact on those around them, but such effects very often go unnoticed and can easily be undervalued.
+Community Needs Assessments, or Community Audits are a useful way in which churches can find out about their communities so that they can better serve them - as well as evaluate the impact they already have on their locality.
 They can also be a useful tool in support of grant applications and when negotiating with local and church authorities.

 This document details how the Diocese of London encourages their parishes to develop and periodically revise a Mission Action Plan.
 It gives some useful pointers as to what parishes should consider when carrying out an audit and demonstrates how a parishes final document should outline strategies for mission and ministry so that parishes grow into vibrant, healthy communities of witness and service to their local communities.

-Useful document offering questions that organisations should consider when trying to carry out a community needs assessment.
+This document outlines questions that organisations should consider when trying to carry out a community needs assessment.